Citizen science and partnerships in monitoring

 In many cases, the data collected through these schemes support the evidence base for detection of natural and human drivers of change (pressures).
 This allows the data to be used to influence relevant strategies and policies to address these pressures, and ultimately to report on the level of success of such commitments and any management or mitigation measures.

-Further details of the schemes we are involved with, including more information on the partners involved, how they operate, and their species’ and geographical coverage, is available.
+Further details of the schemes we are involved with, including more information on our partners, how they operate, and their species’ and geographical coverage, is available on the Surveillance Schemes webpage.